Man wearing VR headset and interacting in the virtual reality with hand controllers

 1. Transcript loading…

-1. Conceptualize the story: Use brainstorming, mind maps, storyboards, mood boards and user journeys to outline your story.
-Define the theme, setting, characters and narrative arc.
-Consider how VR's immersive nature can elevate these elements.
+• Conceptualize the story: Use brainstorming, mind maps, storyboards, mood boards, and user journeys to outline your story, and from there define the theme, setting, characters, and narrative arc.

-1. Embrace immersion: Utilize VR's capabilities to create a convincing presence within the story.
-Develop environments and characters that users can connect with.
-Employ spatial audio, lifelike visuals and interactive elements to deepen immersion.
+• Embrace immersion: Get what VR can do to work for you as you make a convincing presence within the story, and develop environments and characters that users can connect with at a good and deep level—with spatial audio, detailed and lifelike visuals, appropriate music to help set the atmosphere, and interactive elements to deepen immersion.

-1. Create a compelling hook: Start with a good opening that grabs attention and sets the tone.
-Use visual and auditory cues to steer user focus and draw them into the narrative.
+• Create a compelling hook: Start with a solid opening that grabs attention and neatly sets the tone for your users, and use visual and auditory cues to steer user focus and draw them right along into the narrative.

-1. Offer agency and choice: Include decision-making points where users' choices impact the story's outcome.
-These decisions should carry weight and affect the narrative.
-It provides users with a sense of control over the experience.
+• Offer agency and choice: Include decision-making points where users' choices impact the story's outcome.

 Create an Emotion-Driven Immersive Design